 The Pinellas County School system provides the teachers, the teacher assistants, support staff, student services and technology and the Foundation provides the campus facility, golf education and equipment, as well as classroom enrichment materials.
 The golf club delivers the real-life learning experience.

 "We maximize the resources that the students would receive at traditional schools and provide them with additional support.
 The students have a much greater opportunity to succeed because of that support,” according to our Chairman of the Board, Tom James.

 The small school atmosphere, individualized attention, counseling, availability of student services and specialized instructional components taught by the Pinellas County certified teachers foster a desire in Chi Chi's Kids to succeed in school and life.

-The First Tee of Clearwater – Junior Golf Program Life Skills and Core Values through Golf
+First Tee - Clearwater – Junior Golf Program Building Game Changers

-The First Tee of Clearwater is one of three Tampa Bay area chapters and serves over 2,000 participants.
-Life Skills Experience programs are offered in five local elementary schools, as well as at the Chi Chi Rodriguez Golf Club, Chi Chi Golf & Family Sports Complex and Dunedin Stirling Links.
+First Tee - Clearwater is one of three Tampa Bay area chapters and serves over 3,600 participants.
+Life Skills Experience programs are offered in seven local elementary schools, as well as at the Chi Chi Rodriguez Golf Club and Chi Chi Rodriguez Driving Range.

 What Makes Chi Chi’s Programs Unique?

 The most unique feature about the Chi Chi Rodriguez Academy and its programs is the land they live on.
 The 170 acre campus, comprised of a public golf course and driving range, serves as a living classroom for the students to increase their knowledge of the world.